League One set for 'most exciting' final day

 Fleetwood, who have won three times this year, visit Bolton who might not have anything left to play for but have won 13 of their past 21 games.

 "It's a one-game season now, it's still in our own hands," Fleetwood boss Stephen Crainey told BBC Radio Lancashire.
-"If we go to Bolton and win we stay in this league regardless of what happens anywhere else.
+"If we go to Bolton and win, we stay in this league regardless of what happens anywhere else.

 "We need to focus on what we do, and make sure we turn up on the day.